daattali/beautiful-jekyll/_drafts/2017-06-07-generate-a-random-password-in-powershell.md

 published: false
 title: Generate a random password in Powershell
 ---
 I recently needed to generate random password for an PowerCLI automation project.
-However, although there is a Get-Random cmdlet, it is limited to generate random number.
-But is not good enough for a password, so I decided to write my own.
+However, although there is a Get-Random cmdlet, it is limited to generate random numbers.
+Not good enough for a password, so I decided to write my own.

-This functio allows you to choose what types of character to use for the password, the number of characters and optionally what characters NOT to use.
+This function allows you to choose what types of characters to use, the number of characters and optionally what characters NOT to use.

 Why do I want to exclude characters?
-Usually (especially in a script) I want to exclude the characters used by Powershell for formatting like " ' $ { [ |
+Sometimes (especially in a script) I want to exclude the characters used by Powershell for formatting like " ' $ { [ |
 Sometimes it will save the day, sometimes it won't make a difference, but I like to be on the safe side.

-I put a top limit of 30 characters just because I wanted a low limit of 6 and I needed a number.
-But if you need to create a 50 characters passowrd (you need Jesus) you can just change the validaterange.
+I put a top limit of 30 characters just because I wanted a low limit of 6 and I needed a number, but if you need to create a 50 characters passowrd (you need Jesus) you can just change the validaterange or the parameter.

 ## Usage